 This lens shows vignetting at narrow apertures (1.5 stops), background/foreground color separation, and slight geometric distortion, but the amounts of those defects are mild.
 The image sharpness delivered by this lens is outstanding, so impressive that few will notice those other characteristics.
 Remarkable image quality is a primary reason to buy this lens.

 Getting the full benefit of excellent image quality requires accurate focus, and most of us rely on AF for that task.
 Behind the Sony FE 35mm f/1.4 GM Lens's AF capabilities are a pair of XD Linear Motors.

 "Two of Sony’s XD (extreme dynamic) Linear Motors provide the high thrust efficiency needed for precise AF (autofocus) and tracking - resulting in outstanding resolution at any distance.
 State-of-the-art control algorithms, developed specifically for the XD Linear Motors, improve control response and precision while minimizing vibration and noise for fast, smooth and silent AF performance."
 [Sony]

-Expect the Sony 35mm f/1.4 GM Lens to internally focus smoothly, quietly, consistently accurately, and quickly.
-While this lens is expected to focus fast, expect the a7R III, IV, and similar cameras' defocusing before refocusing behavior in AF-S mode to remain a detriment (this behavior should not be an issue in AF-C continuous focusing mode).
+The Sony 35mm f/1.4 GM Lens internally focuses smoothly, quietly, consistently accurately, and with good speed.
+While this lens focuses quickly, the Alpha a1, a7R III, IV, and similar cameras defocus the lens before refocusing, and this behavior in AF-S mode remains a focus speed detriment (this behavior is not an issue in AF-C continuous focusing mode).

-The 35 GM's low light AF performance should be outstanding.
+The 35 GM's low light AF performance is outstanding.